Persian metres: Googoosh's Bridge

+The 11-syllable version of this metre may be compared with the Vedic triṣṭubh, which is similar.

 Pattern 2.3 (rajaz)

-"The drum of departure"
+The drum of departure

 A different version of this pattern, 2.3.8(2), known as rajaz, is used by Rumi in the following ghazal.
 As with 2.1.8(2) illustrated above, there is a break in the middle of the line: